rishabh0014/SS_Course_registration_Portal_CLI/README.md

 # Software System Mini Project: Design and Development of Course Registration Portal

+# Description:

+- The "Design and Development of Course Registration Portal (Academia)" is an ambitious project aimed at creating a comprehensive academic portal that addresses the evolving needs of educational institutions and students.
+This portal will serve as a user-friendly and multifunctional platform, revolutionizing the way course registration and academic management are conducted.

 ## How to execute?

 Step 1: Get the server up and running